MartynaPlomecka/Stage2/README.md

+_This is the repository for my registered report "Aging effects and test-retest reliability of inhibitory control for saccadic eye movements".
+Stage 1 was already accepted in eNeuro: https://osf.io/4fu6r/ _

+_In case of any comments please contact me: martyna.plomecka@uzh.ch _ In case of any comments please contact me: martyna.plomecka@uzh.ch _

 ## Aging effects and test-retest reliability of inhibitory control for saccadic eye movements

 Healthy aging is associated with a decline of inhibitory control, the ability to prevent the execution of impulsive response behavior.
 A widely accepted measure of inhibitory control is the antisaccade task.